Faculty by Specialization

 Social consequences of changing gender roles in politics, the economy, education, and the family are explored.

-Students examine the cultural dimension in political theory from Weber and Gramsci to Parsons and Mannheim to Habermas and Bourdieu, to current cultural political theorists.
+Students examine the cultural dimension in political theory and the causes and effects of development.

 Work, Occupations, and Organizations